kevinzweerink/browser-buddy/README.md

 *Note: I did not make these, they came from here: https://gist.github.com/gre/1650294*

+---

 ### Scroll

 #### `bb.scroll.watch(el, opts)`

 Provide an element, and an options object.
 Currently the only options you can provide are `topFocusBoundary` and `bottomFocusBoundary`.
 I will explain those in a minute.

-Once you have called `bb.scroll.watch` on an element, you can have that element listen for different scrolling events and react to them!
+Once you have called `bb.scroll.watch`, you can have the element you passed to it listen for different scrolling events and react to them!
 The events you can listen for are:

 * `bb.scroll.enteredViewEventName`: Triggered when an element first enters the viewport.
 * `bb.scroll.inViewEventName`: Triggered when an element is in the viewport, provides a `detail.progress` property on the event indicating how far across the viewport the element has traveled.